 Transfer switches connect the generator (either standby or portable) to the circuit panel.
 The ATS power hardwired appliances while avoiding the safety risk of using extension cords.
 Plus, many ATS help avoid overload by displaying wattage usage levels.

 Avoid Electrical Hazards

 For generators without an ATS, utilize the outlets on the generator (only if you follow any listed safety precautions).
 However, if an extension cord is used, it should be a heavy-duty cord made for outdoor use.
 Plus, the cord should be rated (in watts or amps) at least equal to the sum of the connected appliance loads.
-Finally, ensure that the entire cord is free of cuts and that the plug has all three prongs, which are critical in protecting against a shock if water collected inside the equipment.
+Finally, ensure that the entire cord is free of cuts and that the plug has all three prongs, which are critical in protecting against a shock if water is collected inside the equipment.

 Avoid Running a Portable Generator in the Rain

 Unless you cover the portable generator with a tent, it is not safe in the rain.
-However, may brands offer specific tents (or generic covers) that protect the generator.
+However, many brands offer specific tents (or generic covers) that protect the generator.
 Also, note that spilling gasoline on a hot engine possibly ignites.
 Therefore, before refueling, turn off any gas generator and ensure the engine cools.

 Store Gasoline Properly

 Generators provide power during prolonged outages.
 Therefore, homeowners likely want extra fuel on their property.
 For safety reasons, store gas only in an ANSI-approved container in a cool, well-ventilated place.
-Plus, adding stabilizer helps the gas last longer.
+Plus, adding a stabilizer helps the gas last longer.
 However, store gasoline safely and away from any potential sources of heat or fire (or inside the house).